Zaria Kaduna State, Nigeria Travel Guide

 Heavy rainfall, limited outdoor activities, high humidity.

 Most non-ECOWAS nationals require a visa for Nigeria.
-Citizens of ECOWAS countries generally do not require a visa for stays up to 90 days.
-Common visa types for tourists include the Tourist Visa and Business Visa.
+Citizens of ECOWAS countries generally do not require a 90-day tourist visa days.
+Common visa types for tourists comprise the Tourist Visa and Business Visa.
 Application typically involves online application via the Nigeria Immigration Service (NIS) portal, payment, and document submission at an embassy or consulate.
 Some nationalities may qualify for a Visa on Arrival (VOA); however, prior approval is mandatory.
 VisaHQ can assist with direct visa assistance services.

 Complete upon arrival.